centau/ecr/docs/api/Registry.md

 ### changed()

-Returns a [signal](Signal) which is fired whenever the given component value is changed for an entity.
+Returns a [signal](Signal) which is fired whenever the given component type is changed for an entity.

 - **Type**